Wine detail

 What makes Clos Saint-Jacques so highly regarded in Gevrey-Chambertin?

 Clos Saint-Jacques is a hillside premier cru above Gevrey village with exceptional drainage, iron-limestone soils, and south-to-east exposure that ripens fruit slowly and precisely.
 These conditions produce wines approaching Grand Cru concentration from a technically premier cru site.
+The 2016 WS rating of 97 points for this specific vineyard reflects both the vintage's quality and the site's exceptional baseline.
 Many observers consider Clos Saint-Jacques the finest premier cru in Gevrey, outperforming some Grand Crus in blind tastings.

 How much should I decant and when?